-If you’re like about one half of the American population, you drink at least one sugary drink on a daily basis — and there’s a good chance it’s soda.
+If you’re like up to half of the American population, you may have had a sugary drink today — and there’s a good chance it was soda.
 Drinking high-sugar soft drinks is most commonly associated with obesity, type 2 diabetes, and weight gain.

-When you drink soda, the sugars within interact with bacteria in your mouth to form acid.
+When you drink soda, the sugars it contains interact with bacteria in your mouth to form acid.
 This acid attacks your teeth.
 Both regular and sugar-free sodas also contain their own acids, and these attack the teeth too.
 With each swig of soda, you’re starting a damaging reaction that lasts for about 20 minutes.
 If you sip all day, your teeth are under constant attack.